The Core Problem

 Assign non-delegable accountability by name

-Name the specific person — by role and by name — who is accountable for every class of AI decision in the system.
+Name the specific person by role and by name who is accountable for every class of AI decision in the system.
 Accountability that belongs to everyone belongs to no one.
-In a city council hearing after a critical incident, "the AI vendor is responsible" is not an acceptable answer for an elected official who deployed the system.
+In a city council hearing after a critical incident, "the AI vendor is responsible" is not an acceptable answer.

 Validate against federal frameworks before launch

-Map the governance architecture against NIST AI RMF, OMB M-24-10, and DHS CISA guidance — and produce compliance documentation before deployment, not after the first regulatory inquiry.
-Federal procurement expectations are increasingly embedding AI governance requirements, per GovTech's 2026 analysis.
+Map the governance architecture against NIST AI RMF, OMB M-24-10, and DHS CISA guidance and produce compliance documentation before deployment.
+Federal procurement expectations are increasingly embedding AI governance requirements.
 City systems that cannot demonstrate pre-deployment validation will face growing barriers to federal funding and partnerships.

 What retroactive governance actually produces.